Inclusion of under served groups in trials

 What research did we do?

 This research is an audit.
-An audit is an independent examination of what has happened.
+An audit is an independent examination of what has been done.
 This audit measures how inclusive trials are, in the Primary Care Clinical Trials Unit.
 Lucy Goddard joined the team to help us do this work.
 This is a Clinical Trials Unit at the University of Oxford, in the Department of Primary Care Health Sciences.
 There are about 50 Clinical Trial Units in universities and NHS organisations in the UK.
 In the audit we looked at whether:

 - researchers deliberately excluded under-served groups